 Are you a system admin?

-Remote Desktop Protocol allows you to perform administrative tasks such as PC tune up, computer troubleshooting, ID protection settings, software installation, printer set-up, email set-up, virus and spyware removal.
+Remote Desktop Protocol allows you to perform administrative tasks such as PC tune up, computer troubleshooting, ID protection settings, software installation, printer set-up, and email set-up, as well as virus and spyware removal.
+Using RDP, software technicians and technical support agents can provide maintenance for a computer from afar.

 Need to give a demo?